free-explorers/veshell/README.md

 ![Veshell](docs/assets/veshell_banner_light.svg#gh-light-mode-only)
 ---

+Veshell is an innovative not-desktop environment for Linux made with modern technologies like Flutter and Rust.

+Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
+It's meant to be 100% predictable.

-Veshell is a Wayland compositor providing an [innovative workflow](#the-innovative-workflow) that utilizes humans natural spatial cognition to enhance navigation and organization in the digital environment.
+It provides an [innovative workflow](#the-innovative-workflow) that utilizes humans natural spatial cognition to enhance navigation and organization in the digital environment.

-It's the successor of the [Material Shell](https://github.com/material-shell/material-shell) project.
 <br/>
 <br/>

-# Free Explorers
-Join our community of Open Source enthusiast at [free-explorers.com](https://free-explorers.com)
+# Support the project
+This project is under the umbrella of the [Free Explorers Collective](https://free-explorers.com), a community of Open Source enthusiast that funds and collaborate on Open Source software.
+By becoming a Free Explorer you can get involve into the project and support it.

 # Installation requirements